lgss/lgss-digital-tech-playbook/support/handling-tickets.md

 The Operations Lead will either
 1. add a `Note` to the ticket with a minimum of the word `Approved` if the ticket is deemed support work
-1. add a `Note` to the with `Project` if the ticket is deemed project work.
+1. add a `Note` to the ticket with `Project` if the ticket is deemed project work.
   1. The operations lead will then communicate to the user
   1. Move the ticket information to a project backlog
   1. Resolve the ticket